elijah-ward/Yale-Art-Redesign/README.md

 ## Running the App

-1 Install node if you haven't already. (npm comes with node)
+1. Install node if you haven't already. (npm comes with node)

-2 Navigate to the root of our repository that you have cloned from github
+2. Navigate to the root of our repository that you have cloned from github

-3 Run ```npm install``` in your terminal in order to download all dependencies for our app.
+3. Run ```npm install``` in your terminal in order to download all dependencies for our app.

 **Note that if you are a user of git bash, many command line tools don't get automatically added to the path for this terminal.
 I suggest finding a better terminal like powershell for windows.**

-4 Run ```npm start``` in your terminal to start the server
+4. Run ```npm start``` in your terminal to start the server

-5 Open your browser and type ```localhost:3000``` into the address bar
+5. Open your browser and type ```localhost:3000``` into the address bar

-6 You should now see the site.
+6. You should now see the site.
 You can keep it running while making changes to your html pages and simply refresh the page to see your changes.

 ## Workflow

 ### Create a Page
 In order to create a page, create a new file within the views folder.
 Then you must add a route to the server for your page.
 More on this below.

-The contents of every bootstrap page needs to be placed within the container div
+The contents of every bootstrap page needs to be placed within the container div like so:

 ```
 <div class="container-fluid">